oittaa/uuid-php/README.md

 # uuid-php

-A small PHP class for generating [RFC 4122](http://tools.ietf.org/html/rfc4122) version 3, 4, and 5 universally unique identifiers (UUID).
-Additionally supports [draft](https://datatracker.ietf.org/doc/html/draft-peabody-dispatch-new-uuid-format-02) versions 6 and 7.
+A small PHP class for generating [RFC 4122][RFC 4122] version 3, 4, and 5 universally unique identifiers (UUID).
+Additionally supports [draft][draft 02] versions 6 and 7.

 If all you want is a unique ID, you should call `uuid4()`.

 ## Minimal UUID v4 implementation

-Credits go to [this answer](https://stackoverflow.com/a/15875555) on Stackoverflow for this minimal RFC 4122 compliant solution.
+Credits go to [this answer][stackoverflow uuid4] on Stackoverflow for this minimal RFC 4122 compliant solution.
 ```php
 <?php
 function uuid4()